kedro-org/vscode-kedro/README.md

 ![Set Kedro project path](assets/kedro-project-path.gif)

-## Auto reload Kedro-Viz
+### Auto reload Kedro-Viz

 The extension provides an auto reload feature that automatically refreshes Kedro-Viz when you make changes to your Kedro project files.

-### What is auto reload?

 When enabled, the auto reload feature monitors your Kedro project files for changes.
 If the Kedro-Viz panel is open and you change any monitored files, the extension automatically restarts the Kedro server and refreshes the visualisation.

-### Monitored files
+#### Monitored files

 The extension watches for changes in:
 - **Configuration files**: `**/conf/**/*.yml` and `**/conf/**/*.yaml`
 - **Pipeline files**: `**/pipelines/**/*.py`
 - **Catalog files**: `**/catalog*.py`

-### How to enable
+#### How to enable

 **Using VS Code Settings:**
 1. Open Settings: `Cmd` + `,` (macOS) or `Ctrl` + `,` (Windows/Linux)